 Is it worth banking semen if the quality is not optimal?

 With modern infertility treatments, it makes sense to bank sperm even if you have a low sperm count or motility.
 New techniques of in vitro fertilization often can achieve pregnancy by injecting just one live sperm cell into an egg.
-The embryos that develop can be replaced into the woman’s uterus.
+The embryos that develop can be transferred into the woman’s uterus.
 Men with better semen quality may be able to use their samples to create a pregnancy by simple insemination of their partner, a much less expensive and involved procedure than going through in vitro fertilization.

 How many samples should be preserved?

 If semen quality is high enough to permit artificial insemination as your eventual choice of fertility treatment, the chance of a successful pregnancy will increase with the number of samples you bank.
-More samples allow more tries at insemination.
+More samples allow more attempts at insemination.
 If the treatment will be in vitro fertilization, one sample may be enough, but it is still a good idea to store several samples.
 For each pregnancy that you desire, you should bank between three and six specimens, depending on their semen quality.

 How long can sperm be safely stored?